 For the report, the NHTSA defines a large truck as any vehicle that weighs more than 10,000 pounds.
-Notable, the report excludes motor homes and buses.
+Notably, the report excludes motor homes and buses.
 The report also refers to trucks that weigh more than 26,000 pounds as heavy large trucks.

 Key Facts From the 2017 Report